 This five-story brick, steel and concrete structure is named in honor of Professor Ira O. Chapman, who was associated with the University from the fall of 1851 to the time of his death in 1880.
 It is the principal humanities classroom building on campus and was completely rebuilt in 1966-67.
-There are 30 faculty offices, 30 classrooms, an accounting laboratory, an audio-visual room and student and faculty lounges.
-Chapman Hall also houses the offices for the College of Arts and Humanities.
+There are 40 faculty offices, 15 classrooms, and student and faculty lounges.
+Chapman Hall also houses the offices mainly for the College of Arts and Humanities.